ytanay/thinglang/README.md

         Console.print("Hello from", age, "year old", name) # prints "Hello from 10 year old Andy"
 ```

-Class initialization, member definitions and all that jazz:
+Classes, methods, members and all that jazz:
 ```cs
 thing Person
     has text name